 Five Pillars of Ayurveda

-- Amla: Amla is the fruit of Indian Gooseberry tree.
+- Amla: Amla is the fruit of the Indian Gooseberry tree.
 It has high vitamin C content and is also a good source of vitamin B complex and anti-oxidants.
-Amla juice also helps to support the liver to flush out the toxins and improve the overall health.
+Amla juice also helps to support the liver to flush out toxins and improve overall health.
 Moreover, Amla helps prevent infections by lowering the level of inflammation in the body.
 Amla is a very good immune booster and is therefore normally consumed even by healthy people.
-It is available in various forms such as candy, murabba, juice, powder etc.
+It is available in various forms such as candy, murabba, juice, powder, etc.

 - Tulsi: Tulsi plant has so much importance in Ayurveda that every Indian household has at least one Tulsi plant in its corridor.
 Tulsi is also called Basil and it is loaded with medicinal properties.
 It is rich in essential oils beneficial for both the nervous system and the immune system.
 It has antioxidant properties that prevent all the organs of the body from oxidative damage.
-It plays a key role in maintaining, improving and boosting the production of antibodies.
+It plays a key role in maintaining, improving, and boosting the production of antibodies.
 Tulsi leaves can be eaten raw on empty stomach or can be consumed by boiling in tea.

 - Mulethi: Mulethi is known for its rejuvenating properties.
 Mulethi contains antimicrobial agents which kill all the microbes in the body and thus protect the body from sickness and allergies.
 The root is dried and powdered and is also used in combination with other herbs.

 - Giloy: Giloy is also called Guduchi.
-It has anti-oxidatory, anti-inflammatory and immune boosting properties.
+It has anti-oxidatory, anti-inflammatory, and immune-boosting properties.
 Giloy is traditionally used to help support the liver.
 Giloy juice is generally consumed to expedite the recovery process and helps reduce fever.

 These five Ayurvedic medicines are available in various forms and they are used alone or sometimes in combination with each other to boost the immunity of the body and maintain utmost health.